Niloyroy14/react-get-date-range-on-month/README.md

 # react-get-date-range-on-month
-This package allows you to choose the year and month to get the start and end dates
+This npm package allows you to choose the year and month to get the start and end dates